ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Lynette-Looi-Ling/_index.md

 - Research Scientists and Research Fellows

 ---
-Adam John Privitera is a Research Fellow in the Centre for Research and Development in Learning at Nanyang Technological University in Singapore.
-His research focuses on how differences in language experience influence cognitive processes, as well as the application of findings from the cognitive and neural sciences to educational practice and policy.
+Lynette Looi Ling is a Research Fellow in the Centre for Research and Development in Learning at Nanyang Technological University in Singapore.
+Her research interests include combining the use of advanced neuroimaging methods with neuropsychological techniques in cognitive research in both healthy and diseased paediatric brains.

 ---